vtudorache/utf8/README.md

 function return the number of destination units (`char` or `wchar_t`) needed for the destination buffer, *excluding* the final 0.
 If the destination pointer is not NULL, the terminator is added if and only if it is present in the source.
-But a 0 string terminator can easily be added manually.
+But the `'\0'` string terminator can easily be added manually.
-The functions `utf8_to_wchars` and `utf8_of_wchars` convert to and from the platform-specific wide characters (that is UTF-32 on Unix and UTF-16 on Windows).
+The functions `utf8_to_wchars` and `utf8_of_wchars` convert to and from the platform-specific wide characters (that is, UTF-32 on Unix and UTF-16 on Windows).
 The functions `utf8_to_locale` and `utf8_of_locale` convert to and from the local character set (code page).
 If the current locale setting use